apache/struts-examples/basic-struts/README.md

 ### Using Maven
 run the command `mvn jetty:run`

-### Using a servlet container
+### Using a Servlet container
 Copy the war file to your Servlet container (e.g. Tomcat) and then startup the Servlet container.

 ## Accessing the application

-In a web browser go to:  [http://localhost:8080/basic-struts/index.action]([http://localhost:8080/basic-struts/index.action)
+In a web browser go to:  [http://localhost:8080/basic-struts/index.action](http://localhost:8080/basic-struts/index.action)

 You should see a web page with